LeSpocky/ptxdist/doc/welcome.rst

 Things have changed.
-Hardware manufacturers have weakened the border between deeply embedded microcontrollers – headless devices with just a few pins and very limited computing power – and full blown microprocessors.
+Hardware manufacturers have weakened the border between deeply embedded microcontrollers – headless devices with just a few pins and very limited computing power – and full-blown microprocessors.
 System structures became much more complicated: where our good old controllers have had just some interrupts with some small interrupt service routines, we today need complicated generic interrupt